aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Beemerang.md

 The only entity that exists of this type is the one that exists under the `Ressources/prefabs/objects/Beerang` prefab as it comes with its own NPCControl of this `objecttype`.
 There is no way under normal gameplay other than PlayerControl requesting it to have it instantiated meaning effectively, if an entity has this `objecttype`, it is the same than if it was the player `beemerang` because it cannot be of any other type and no other NPCControl of this type can exist.

 ## Special behaviors
-- This type features an enabled `ccol` unlike other objects
+- This type features an enabled entity.`ccol` unlike other objects
 - This type doesn't doesn't feature an `scol` and the field remains null (The SphereCollider isn't added)
 - This type cannot be added to the player.`npc` list on LateUpdate
-- This type doesn't have its `ccol` height and center adjusted in LateUpdate according to `colliderheight`
+- This type doesn't have its entity.`ccol` height and center adjusted in LateUpdate according to `colliderheight`

 ## Setup
-First, the entity's `sound` is set to loop and the `RangeHold` sound is eet to play at half volume.
+The entity.`sound` is set to loop and the `RangeHold` sound is eet to play at half volume.

-Then, all collisions between any collider whose GameObject's tag is `Respawn` and the `scol` or the entity.`ccol` are ignored.
+All collisions between any collider whose GameObject's tag is `Respawn` and the `scol` or the entity.`ccol` are ignored.
 This is to avoid collisions with independant [SetPlayerRespawn](SetPlayerRespawn.md).

-Finally, all collisions between the colliders in the map's `entityonly` and the `scol` or the entity.`ccol` are ignored.
+All collisions between the colliders in the map.`entityonly` and the `scol` or the entity.`ccol` are ignored.
 Nothing happens if this array was null or empty.

 ## Update
 The tag is set to `BeeRang`.